West Cumbria

 Maybe there should be a Wealth Warning attached to all pub tenancy agreements, as not many tenants survive long term.

-Although the Beer Orders were abolished in 2003, it was too little too late, as irreparable damage had been done and thousands of pubs had closed as a direct consequence of the temporary dominance of Pubcos.
+Although the Beer Orders were abolished in 2003, it was too little too late, as irreparable damage had been done and thousands of pubs have closed as a direct consequence of forcing the big brewers of yesteryear to sell off their large estates of well run pubs and to dispose or close many of their breweries as well, resulting in huge job losses.

 Hugh Price